agnoster/duplicator/README.md

 # duplicator [![build status](https://secure.travis-ci.org/agnoster/duplicator.png?branch=master)](http://travis-ci.org/agnoster/duplicator)

-> TCP proxy that duplicates traffic to other host for testing
+> TCP proxy that also duplicates traffic to a secondary host

 I built this because I needed a way to "tap" production traffic and shoot it at a new system to see how it handles load.